h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_3.md

 ### Correlation Effects
 - Zero correlation: Surface has principal axes aligned with the coordinate axes
-- Positive correlation: Surface is elongated along the y = x direction
+- Positive correlation: Surface is elongated along the $y = x$ direction
-- Negative correlation: Surface is elongated along the y = -x direction
+- Negative correlation: Surface is elongated along the $y = -x$ direction
 - As correlation magnitude increases, the surface becomes more ridge-like
 - Strong correlation causes the peak to become higher and sharper due to decreasing determinant